October 9, 1989: The day Chris Evert played her last professional match

 What exactly happened on that day?

 On this day, October 9 in 1989, tennis legend Chris Evert played and won her last match as a professional player, in the Fed Cup final in Tokyo.
 Her last victim was 17-year-old Conchita Martinez, from Spain, who couldn’t match the baseline skills of ‘the Ice Maiden’ and was outclassed 6-3, 6-2.
-The United States would go on to win the final, and Evert’s career, which had already been incredibly successful, ended on a high note.
+The United States would go on to win the final, and Evert’s career, which had already been incredibly successful, ended on a high.

 The players involved: Chris Evert and Conchita Martinez